ipfs/kubo/docs/config.md

 and [Subdomain gateway](https://specs.ipfs.tech/http-gateways/subdomain-gateway/) on `cid.ipfs.example.org`,
 or limit `verifiable.example.net` to response types defined in [Trustless Gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/) specification.

+> [!CAUTION]
+> Keys (Hostnames) MUST be unique.
+Do not use the same parent domain for multiple gateway types, it will break origin isolation.

 Hostnames can optionally be defined with one or more wildcards.

 Examples: